 Action 2.
 Format the Disk

-When the “CHKDSK cannot open volume for direct access” error appears, you may find that you cannot format the disk using Disk Management or File Explorer.
+When the “CHKDSK cannot open volume for direct access” error appears, you cannot format the disk using Disk Management or File Explorer.

-In this situation, you can try using MiniTool Partition Wizard to format your drive.
-It allows you to format hard drives, USB drives, and SD cards completely for free.
+MiniTool Partition Wizard supports formatting inaccessible hard drives, USB drives, or SD cards for free.

 Step 1.
 Download, install, and launch this free partition manager.